Reduce Rendering Times in Premiere Pro

 Tip #7: Reduce Rendering Time by Optimising Imports

-Those who work with Final Cut or Avid Media Composer, on the other hand, know how advantageous it is to work with optimised files.
-Typically, the two software use ProRes and DNxHD respectively, have the ability to work immediately with the native file and the transcoding / optimisation takes place in the background or can be started manually when you leave for lunch or during the night.
+Those who work with Final Cut or Avid Media Composer, on the other hand, know how advantageous it is to work with optimized files.
+Typically, the two software use ProRes and DNxHD respectively, have the ability to work immediately with the native file and the transcoding/optimization takes place in the background or can be started manually when you leave for lunch or during the night.

 Increase Memory Allocation to Render Faster in Premiere Pro

 From Premiere CC 2015.3 onwards, the assimilate function is also available in the Media Browser panel, which gives us the ability to copy files to a specific destination by transcoding them into a format of our liking.
-In this way, Premiere works in a similar way to Final Cut or Media Composer: it imports native files, which you can start working with right away while, in the background, Media Encoder transcodes them.
-Eventually, the native files will be automatically replaced by the optimised version, without having to manually relink them.
+In this way, Premiere works similarly to Final Cut or Media Composer: it imports native files, which you can start working with right away while, in the background, Media Encoder transcodes them.
+Eventually, the native files will be automatically replaced by the optimized version, without having to manually relink them.

 Tip #8: Use Less Effects in Your Project

-Effect and plugins are crucial parts of video & post-production.
+Effects and plugins are crucial parts of video & post-production.
 However, they can also affect the rendering performance of your projects.
 If you have a chance to reduce the number of effects you used in your project, it will dramatically reduce your rendering times.
+To optimize performance, consider using only the best plugins for Premiere Pro, which are designed to run efficiently.

 Tip #9: Set Up and Use Previews

-If transcoding the files allows us to better manage the machine resources, setting the previews correctly, it allows us to save a lot of time during export.
+If transcoding the files allows us to better manage the machine resources, setting the previews correctly allows us to save a lot of time during export.

 Render and Replace Component